 While the chemicals used to sterilize are hazardous to humans, they won’t damage the items that must be sterilized.
 Even gases are solvents that can sterilize items.
 They provide swift sterilization by quickly penetrating the materials without the use of accelerated heat.
 In addition, they’re excellent for sanitizing high-traffic areas when they’re not currently populated.

 Chemicals and solvents sterilize by denaturing proteins through procedures that require water.
 In order to be effective, they must be diluted by 60-90% in water.

 Hydrogen peroxide, nitrogen dioxide and formaldehyde solutions are some of the most common chemical sterilizers.
 While these solvents are excellent at killing microbial cells, they have no effect on spores.

 Radiation use can make excellent techniques for lab sterilization.
 Ultraviolet light, x-rays and gamma rays are the kinds of electromagnetic radiation that swiftly pulverize DNA.

 In air, UV has limited penetration capabilities.
 Basically, what this means is that the sterilization will only occur in a relatively small area directly within the lamp.
 However, it’s one of the more safe methods of sterilization.
 It’s often used in small areas such as laminar flow hoods.

 Gamma and x-rays have excellent penetration capability.
 While this makes them inherently more dangerous, it also means they’re effective for sterilization on a much larger scale.

 At S.E.P.S., we’ve made lab safety and hygiene our practice and our top priority.
 Lab equipment sterilization is absolutely essential to keeping labs safe and operational.
+Our various accreditations and affiliations are a testament to our enduring commitment to safety and hygiene.
 Some lab environments can present certain risks, and we make it our mission to eliminate them.